MagaluCloud/mgc-sdk-go/README.md

 The MGC Go SDK provides a convenient way to interact with the Magalu Cloud API from Go applications.

+This is an very active project and work in progress, with many products support comming soon.

 For more information about Magalu Cloud, visit:
 - Website: [https://magalu.cloud/](https://magalu.cloud/)
 - Documentation: [https://docs.magalu.cloud/](https://docs.magalu.cloud/)